-Important Factors of Being a Great Magician in Dallas
+Important Factors of Being a Great Corporate Magician in Dallas

-There's a lot that goes into being a magician in Dallas' vast corporate market.
+There's a lot that goes into being a magician in Dallas' vast corporate market, especially when you're DFW's highest rated magician.
 It's not just all magic tricks and fun stuff.
 Here are the main 4 things I consider to be most important when working corporate events.

 1. Top-notch communication

-This sad experience prompted me to go out and get an Apple Watch so I could see my emails immediately upon their arrival, and respond right away.
-Of course, there is a time when I "clock-out" for the day for family time; if I receive inquiries after 8:00pm, I generally answer them in the morning.
+My wife's sad experience prompted me to go out and get an Apple Watch so I could see my emails immediately upon their arrival, and respond right away.
+Of course, there is a time when I "clock-out" for the day for family time; if I receive inquiries after 9:00pm, I generally answer them in the morning.

 When I communicate with clients, I make sure to be clear, thorough, and organized.
 I have all their pertinent information gathered into one file so it can be accessed in one click.
 I make sure I've asked all the questions I needed to ask well in advance so I'm not scrambling for answers at the last minute.